 Now you need to know how much you can afford to spend on specific items.
 Remember, a saving is only a saving if you were going to spend the money anyway, so set yourself up for realistic targets that take your true financial situation into account.

-Before you work out how much money you can allocate to Black Friday, make sure you’ve got your December expenses covered.
-Have you budgeted for things like petrol costs and staff bonuses?
-Don’t let your Black Friday spending eat up your holiday spending money.
+Before you work out how much money you can allocate to Black Friday, make sure you’ve got your December and January expenses covered.
+Have you budgeted for daycare for your kids while they are on holiday as well as for holiday expenses?
+Will you have enough for all your back-to-school expenses?
+Don’t let your Black Friday spending eat up your festive season spending money.

 While you can’t put a price to every possible item – especially if you are using the Black Friday specials to stock up on food – you can research the big-ticket items like technology or sporting gear.
 Compare the prices at as many stores or online retailers as you can to get a sense of how much you would normally spend on each item.
 This information is crucial when shopping for specials, because in the mayhem of the day you’ll be able to know exactly how much you are really saving.

-There you have it: five easy steps to save yourself some money while staying within budget on one of the most dangerous days of the year – from a personal finance perspective.
+There you have it: five easy steps to save yourself some money while staying within budget on one of the most dangerous days, and months of the year – from a personal finance perspective.
 Good luck, happy spending and, more importantly, happy saving.